 U.S. companies are concerned that India’s “investment environment has deteriorated or that domestic political challenges are slowing the pace of reform,” Froman said.
 This is “worrisome” because the business community is a critical component of the U.S.-India relationship, he said.

-Other Singh initiatives, such as plans to open up the country’s $1.7-trillion economy to foreign insurers and retailers, including New York-based American International Group Inc. (AIG) and Wal-Mart Stores Inc. (WMT), based in Bentonville, Arkansas, have been shelved because of protests from opposition parties and members of his own coalition.
+Other Singh initiatives, such as plans to open up the country’s $1.7-trillion economy to foreign insurers and retailers, including New York-based American International Group Inc. (AIG:US) and Wal-Mart Stores Inc. (WMT:US), based in Bentonville, Arkansas, have been shelved because of protests from opposition parties and members of his own coalition.

 Megastores such as Wal-Mart could help India, where malnutrition remains an issue, achieve food security and improve the food-to-market supply chain, said Timothy Roemer, Obama’s first ambassador to India.
 Roemer said that almost 30 percent of India’s crops rot in fields because of a lack of transportation to markets.